Our hand and arm clinicians see patients at these locations:

 A careful history and physical exam performed by a hand surgeon can narrow down the possibilities as to the type of tumor a patient has.
 X-rays might be taken if there is concern about bony involvement or to evaluate the soft tissue.
 Recommendations for treatment are based on the experience of the hand surgeon and preferences of the patient.

-Typically, definitive treatment with the lowest recurrence rate involves surgical excision of the tumor.
+Typically, treatment with the lowest recurrence rate involves surgically removing the tumor.
 Excising the tumor also allows a pathologist to analyze it and determine exactly what type it is with reasonable certainty.
 Surgery can frequently be done on an outpatient basis and may not require a general anesthetic.
 Risks and benefits should be discussed with the surgeon.
 Most tumors can be cured with surgery.

 If the doctor thinks the tumor is a ganglion cyst, then trying to aspirate or inject the cyst may be an option if the patient does not want surgery, though recurrence is fairly common.
 Needle biopsy or incisional biopsy may be considered for a solid tumor if the surgeon wants to get a tissue diagnosis before recommending definitive treatment.